Whistler’s Ancient Cedars Hike: Old Trees, New Trail

 Traditionally one of Whistler’s most underrated hikes the Ancient Cedars Trail recently saw a series of trail improvements and signage upgrades thanks to local charity groups.
 Easy to find and accessible to almost any skill level, the Ancient Cedars is now an instant classic.

 And it’s easy to find: drive about ten kilometers north of Whistler, just past Green Lake, and turn left on Cougar Mountain Road.
 Drive past the base of TAG Whistler and the Superfly Ziplines and continue up the bumpy-but-not-too-gnarly logging road for another 4 km or so.
-A 4×4 vehicle is not required (but always more fun) and the new parking area and trail head signs are easy to spot.
+A 4×4 vehicle is not required (but the road is rough and bumpy so we’d recommend one) and the new parking area and trail head signs are easy to spot.

 The hike itself is well-marked thanks to those new signs and navigational posts and while the terrain can be rocky in parts it is fairly easy going overall.
 It can get muddy in places but for the most part drainage is excellent.
 Allow 3 hours for the 5-kilometre round trip (although autumn hikers will most likely be stopping frequently to check out all the various mushrooms) and be sure to roam from the main trail at the viewpoint post for an excellent look at Showh Lake and the Soo Valley.